-Since fuel oil and LP (liquid propane) are both flammable (under the right conditions), care must be taken when a home has fuel stored, whether above ground or underground.
+Since fuel oil and LP (Liquefied Petroleum) are both flammable (under the right conditions), care must be taken when a home has fuel stored, whether above ground or underground.
 A fuel spill or leak can lead to an expensive environmental concern and extensive cleanup as well as a fire hazard and damaging any stored items in the vicinity.
 The liability involved with a leaking tank or fuel spill can be extremely high and can cause years or decades of financial punishment.

 Although most residential fuel tanks are outside the regulatory realm of federal law, if a leak or spill occurs, the owner of the fuel tank may still be liable under local/state regulations.
 The source of the spill needs to be remedied, an environmental analysis is performed, cleanup occurs, and a report is submitted to the local authorities.

 If a fuel oil tank is installed in a basement or crawl space, many jurisdictions require a minimum distance of 5’ or 10’ between the fuel tank and the oil burner.
 Also, the fuel line between the tank and oil burning appliances should either be buried in the basement floor or run along the basement perimeter wall to prevent it from being a trip hazard.
 Having a functioning fire extinguisher installed nearby any fuel oil tank or oil burning appliance, such as a furnace or boiler, is a prudent move.

 Since a home inspection is a visual non-invasive examination, the inspection of the fuel tank system is also non-invasive when performed by the home inspector.
 A visual inspection of the tank and plumbing to the oil burning appliance is recommended monthly by the home owner as well.
 Look for oil leaks from the tank, fuel fill supply line, the oil filter, or the fuel line itself.
 Make sure not to store things on the fuel line, if exposed, since it could be punctured causing a leak.